acecancer/Session-materials/Slurm.md

 -  `#SBATCH --job-name=FastQC`: This is our first slurm directive line (it starts with #SBATCH), and it defines the name of the job we are to run in this case **FastQC**, using the **--job-name** option.
 This name definition can be anything you choose to define your job, however, shorter and more precise names are preferred.
 -  `#SBATCH --nodes=1`: This is the second slurm directive (also starts with #SBATCH), which specifies how many compute nodes we need to run our particular job, using the **--nodes** option.
 In this case, we request for only **1 node** which is sufficient for our task.
 Every ACE node has 32GB of RAM and 16 CPUs.
 -  `fastqc sample.fastq.gz`: This specifies the actual job we are to run.
 In this case, we are running a FastQC quality control check on our fastq file.

+### Submitting a SLURM Job
+To run a job on the ACE HPC system using SLURM, you need to create a slurm script first and submit it using the sbatch command.
+To better demonstrate this, we shall create a script that performs quality check on the fastq sample with the fastqc program.

 ### Why use SLURM?
 - Efficiently manages computational resources.